imlauer/imlauer.github.io/index.md

 ---

-During my free time, I like working on various technology and non-technology projects, playing various video games, chatting on IRC servers, and web forums, trying new things, volunteering for different causes, and whatever else I find interesting.
+During my free time, I like working on various technology and non-technology projects, playing doom and 0ad, chatting on IRC servers, and web forums, trying new things, volunteering for different causes, and whatever else I find interesting.

 ---